owncast/owncast/README.md

 1. `go run main.go` on the first run will download the required packages needed for the application to build.
 1. It will start running the same as in the above [Usage](#usage) instructions and you can point [OBS to your localhost](#usage-with-obs) instance of it.

-## Roadmap

-The following is a list of things, as long as there's some traction, I'd like to focus on.

-* Document more non-Amazon owned, but still S3 compatible storage.
-There's so many services out there that are S3 compatible such as [Backblaze](https://www.backblaze.com/b2/cloud-storage-pricing.html), [Google Storage](https://cloud.google.com/storage/), [DreamHost DreamObjects](https://www.dreamhost.com/cloud/storage/), or you can [even run your own](https://min.io/).
-So it's good to have options.

-* Add more functionality to chat UI such as moderation (deleting messages), emojis/gif search, etc.  You know, the stuff other services have and people are used to.

-* Collect viewer stats so you know how many people tuned into a stream.
-People seem to care about that kind of thing.

-* Add a simple setup wizard that will generate the config file for you on the first run by asking simple questions.

-* A web Admin UI that allows you to edit settings and view stats, moderate chat, etc.

-* Add built-in Let's Encrypt support so SSL is enabled out of the box.

 <!-- LICENSE -->
 ## License